cakephp/docs/fr/core-libraries/collections.rst

 Optimizing Collections
 ----------------------

-.. php:method: compile($preserveKeys = true)
+.. php:method: buffered()

 Collections often perform most operations that you create using its functions in a lazy way.
 This means that even though you can call a function, it does not mean it is executed right away.
 This is true for a great deal of functions in this class.
-Lazy evaluation allows allows you to save resources in situations where you don't use all the values in a collection.
+Lazy evaluation allows you to save resources in situations where you don't use all the values in a collection.
 You might not use all the values when iteration stops early, or when an exception/failure case is reached early.